Respect is a word that gives me pause...

 It's really not that uncommon for a dog's undesirable behaviour to be taken 'personally' by it's human, who perceives it as being intentionally defiant or disrespectful.
 But why is that?
 In part, I think it's a type of chain reaction where:

-(A) Consciously or unconsciously, many humans think of their dog as a personal possession and being subordinate to them, and then...
+(A) Consciously or unconsciously, many humans think of their dog as being a personal possession and subordinate, and then...

 (B) That belief of subordination creating expectations of the dog doing exactly what he's told, when he's told, which in turn leads to...

-(C) Undesirable behaviour being deemed as intentional defiance/disrespect of the human's authority.
+(C) Undesirable behaviour being deemed as insubordination, ie: intentional defiance/disrespect of the human's authority.

 Due to all of this, I always like to guide conversations away from notions of respect and disrespect, and drive them towards something people can talk about more objectively.
 Namely... trust.